 But as true and as important as that is, it is still a bit too 'churchy' to accurately convey the impassioned drive behind this message.
 This is an appeal to action in faith.
 Not to nice words; not to beatific smiles; not to little black books of rules or sins; but to loving, caring, grace-filled concrete actions of loving help.
-The message here is a clarion call to all who claim to be followers of Christ to offer community breakfasts; sandwiches and boiled eggs to street people; clean dry socks to street people; Christmas and Thanksgiving and Easter and 'just because' food hampers to struggling families.

-And after a couple of days of listening to an expert on church growth and dynamics, and nodding and saying, "yes, we're doing some of that already", can you see why I am so delighted with you?
-In so many ways you as individuals and we as a faithful group are abiding in Christ, and assured that Christ is abiding in us, for we can observe the Spirit he has given us at work in us.
+That includes much of what we already do in reaching out into our community, with the community breakfasts; bread freely available; the food bank; help with immigration and intercultural issues; a place where community groups can meet to carry on their helping tasks; the Christmas and Thanksgiving dinners, and a place for people to find spiritual peace and healing.
 We see the Spirit at work in us in the generous offerings of time, effort and money for brothers and sisters not only in our lanes and streets but across the world as well.
 We see the Spirit at work in us affirming God's pleasure at acts of kindness and generosity offered in Christ's name.

+God willing - and so far God seems to be not only willing but actively pushing and promoting our redevelopment project - we will soon have expanded facilities to offer even more of Christ's active love within our community.
+That is both challenging and exciting, but also reassuring that in doing so we are hearing and responding to the calls of scripture to believe in the name of God's Son Jesus Christ and to love one another just as he has commanded us.
+In that truth and action we will continue to know love by this, that he abides in us by the Spirit he has given us, and that is a wonderful thing indeed.
 I could go on and on, but I won't.
-I admit I'm tired this morning, and that it will be more effective for you to simply look around at your brothers and sisters in faith and recognize how they are following Christ's commandment to love one another, and to see how they recognize the same in you.
+I admit I'm a bit tired this morning, and that it will be more effective for you to simply look around at your brothers and sisters in faith and recognize how they are following Christ's commandment to love one another, and to see how they recognize the same in you.